groboclown/kota/docs/modules/module-data.md

 Each section describes a top-level data type that can be defined in the module.

 <!--
-Need to manually maintain this TOC for the moment.
+Need to manually maintain this Table of Contents for the moment.
 -->

 * Text Services
   * [translation](#translation)
   * [localization](#localization)
-* Module Lifecycle
+* Module Life-cycle
   * [install](#install)
 * Data Type Definitions
   * [group](#group)